Utilization of Google Classroom as an Effective Communication Medium to Increase Student Learning Motivation (Business Communication Lecture Study)

 Abstract

-This study aims to determine the use of Google Classroom (GCR) as a communication medium in fostering student learning motivation in the Management Study Program, Faculty of Economics, Asahan University.
-Technology and Information (IT) has entered the world of education, one of which is in higher education, has become part of the lifestyle, especially in the academic world. i.
-In this study, researchers used descriptive qualitative research methods with data collection techniques through text messages of lecture assignments through Google Classroom.
-The informants of this study include students of the Management Study Program, Faculty of Economics, Asahan University in semester III of the 2023/2024 Academic Year who take courses from lecturers teaching Business Communication Courses by utilizing Google Classroom as part of the lecture process, students who become informants come from parallel classes of local classes A and B which are taken using purposive sampling techniques including 10 people from local III-F, 10 people from local III-G, 10 people from local III-E, 10 people from local III-J and 10 people from local III-L, the total informants in this study were 50 people.
-The result of this study is the utilization of communication media for GCR learning is very helpful for lecturers and students, which is an excellent learning communication media to produce an increase in student academic achievement in technological knowledge.
+This study aims to evaluate the effectiveness of Google Classroom (GCR) as a communication medium in enhancing student learning motivation within the Management Study Program at the Faculty of Economics, Asahan University.
+The integration of technology and information (IT) into the education sector, particularly in higher education, has become fundamental to the academic community's lifestyle.
+In this research, the authors employed descriptive qualitative research methods, utilizing data collection techniques that included text messages related to lecture assignments delivered via Google Classroom.
+The informants for this study comprised students enrolled in the Management Study Program at the Faculty of Economics, Asahan University, specifically those in their third semester of the 2023/2024 academic year, who participated in business communication courses facilitated by lecturers utilizing Google Classroom as part of the instructional process.
+The selected informants were drawn from parallel classes A and B through purposive sampling techniques, including ten individuals each from classes III-F, III-G, III-E, III-J, and III-L, resulting in a total sample size of 50 participants.
+The findings of this study indicate that the use of GCR as a communication medium is significantly beneficial for both lecturers and students, serving as an effective tool for enhancing student academic achievement in technological competencies.

 Abdullah, E. N. W., Sutrio, A., S., & Doyan, A. (2024).
 Development of Problem Based Learning Model Tools with Google Classroom to Improve Students’ Mastery of Temperature and Heat Concepts.
 Jurnal Penelitian Pendidikan IPA, 10(6), 2906–2915. https://doi.org/10.29303/jppipa.v10i6.5205